MarcDrexler/3Commas.BotCreator/README.md

 - Add as many bots you want
 - Uses pairs at the highest volume first
+  - If there is an existing bot with the name of the new bot, it will be skipped.
+Name Schema is: "{prefix} {Long/Short} Bot {Pair}".
+You can specify a prefix for the bot name.
+    This way you can create 10 Bots, and another day the next 10 Bots without having to worry about duplicates.
 - Signals currently available: Manual, Nonstop, TradingView, RSI
 - Buys tokens for your new Short bots via market buy order

+### Excluded Pairs

+All pairs that end with UP, DOWN, BEAR, BULL and are skipped.
+Also EUR Pairs.

+The blacklist is currently hard coded and will be configurable in the future

 ## Screenshots